Common questions regarding backflowsExpand All

 - attached to a chemical sprayer

-Any in-ground irrigation system runs the risk of a cross connection It’s any drinking water supply connected to or coming in contact with a non-drinking water source.
+A drinking water supply runs the risk of a cross connection if it’s connected to an in-ground irrigation system or comes in contact with a non-drinking water source.

 A backflow assembly prevents contaminated water from siphoning back into the water distribution system.